jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 You can configure Bluemix DevOps Services projects to deploy to multiple Bluemix spaces.
 For example, you might configure three stages: one that deploys to a development space, another that deploys to a staging space, and a third that deploys to a production space.

 If your deployment stages all try to use the route that is specified in your project manifest file, a route collision occurs.
-For more information about preventing route collisions when you deploy to multiple stages, [see the Manifests section][6].
+For more information about preventing route collisions when you deploy to multiple stages, [see the Manifest files section][6].

 By default, every time a build is completed or deploys in Pipeline, a deployment starts automatically.
 In later deploy stages, automatic deployment happens when both a build and the preceding stage succeed.

 <a name="manifests"></a>
-###Manifests
+###Manifest files

 Manifest files, which are named `manifest.yml` in a project's root directory, control how your project is deployed to Bluemix.
 For information about creating manifest files for a project, [see the Cloud Foundry manifest documentation][2].
 Bluemix is based on Cloud Foundry.